jinx420/isThisWebsiteOnline/README.md

 - [x] Open in Browser: Quickly open the website in your default web browser directly from the program.
 - [x] Save and Load History: Keep a record of website status checks by saving and loading the history.
-- [x] Multithreading: Utilize multithreading to improve performance.
+- [x] Multi threading: Utilize multi threading to improve performance.
 - [x] Automatic Updates: Stay up to date with the latest version of the program through automatic updates.
 - [x] Online-Offline Ratio Graph: Visualize the online and offline ratio of websites with a graphical representation.
 - [x] Easily import and export your options to use them on another system or after a version upgrade.